marius-schairer/MDEF_Documentation/docs/term1/Design/DesignStudio01.md

 As a tool to express a problem/topic.
 Give information and trigger thinking
 I know it mostly from exhibitions.
 Example: Exhibition Amsterdam a room with cameras which is tracking faces and interpreting peoples connection.
-Let people question privacy and monitoring
+Let people question privacy and monitoring.

 Role 4: The process of prototyping as a vehicle for inquiry This Role of Prototyping is usefull to answer questions by making.
-Example: i explored in one semester with planting system, and tested  multiple ways to make home growing food more efficient but we also got tips from experts which lead us in a specific direction.
+Example: i explored in one semester with a planting system, and tested multiple ways to make home growing food more efficient but we also got tips from experts which lead us in a specific direction.

 ## Group exercice